noatgnu/glypniro-cli/README.md

 The command above will generate input files from experiment information and peptides information from GlypNirO and SWATH and create a description file that can be directly input into the main GlypNirO script.
 For optimal result, the SWATH library used for the PeakView should be constructed from Byonic identification data.

+After that, the `glypniro` command can be used to process the data with the additional argument `-s 0` to instruct the script to ignore the Byonic score cutoff since the combining process does not parse Byonic score and only substitute with value 1.

 # Note for using with Skyline data